YetOpen/certbot-zimbra/README.md

 Check certificate statuses with `certbot certificates`.
 Remove any duplicate or outdated certificates for the same domain names.

 Check that ports 80 and 443 are open and accessible from the outside and check that your domain points to the server's IP.
-Basically troubleshoot Letsencrypt as if you weren't using certbot-zimbra.
+Basically troubleshoot Certbot as if you weren't using certbot-zimbra.

 ## `cat: /etc/ssl/certs/2e5ac55d.0: No such file or directory` OR `Can't find "DSTRootCAX3"` OR `Unable to validate certificate chain: O = Digital Signature Trust Co., CN = DST Root CA X3`